-Join George Maestri for an in-depth discussion in this video The 3D pipeline and tools, part of Getting Started in 3D and Animation.
+Join George Maestri for an in-depth discussion in this video The 3D pipeline and tools, part of 3D and Animation Careers: First Steps.

 - When you start working in 3D, you need to make some choices about what software to learn.
 There are a number of great packages you can choose from.
 Let's take a look at four of the more popular choices.
 Maya is Autodesk's 3D modeling, rendering, and animation software.
 Maya is very popular, and you'll see it used in feature films, television, as well as games.
 The software is excellent at character animation, visual effects, and image creation.
 3ds Max is another Autodesk product.